Stalin: Breaker of Nations

 Stalin: Breaker of Nations is a biography of Joseph Stalin by author and historian Robert Conquest.
 It was published in 1991 by Weidenfeld and Nicolson and Penguin Books.

+Conquest’s popular history can be placed within the Totalitarian School of Soviet historiography, attributing historical events like the Great Purge and the Katyn Massacre to Stalin’s individual personal and political goals, as well as his psychological state.
+This philosophy can also be described as "Great Man Theory."

 Synopsis

 Both a personal and political biography, Stalin: Breaker of Nations traces the path of Stalin's life from his childhood and youth in Gori, Georgia and the time he spent in a seminary in Tiflis, until his death.
 Although it contains a great deal of information about Stalin personally, Conquest focuses mainly on the political aspects of Stalin's career: his political education under Lenin as a ruthless revolutionary, leader, and communist thinker; the horrors of Soviet agricultural collectivization; the mass bloodshed during the Great Terror; the Nazi-Soviet pact and the Nazi-Soviet war; and finally, the anti-Semitic campaign which immediately preceded his death.
 The book concludes with a chapter summarizing Stalin's legacy as of 1991.
 Stalin viewed through the lens of glastnost is a constant theme in this work, as it was in the author's preceding 1990 book, The Great Terror: A Reassessment.

 Conquest focuses on three main reasons why Stalin was able to seize and maintain power through a variety of ever-changing coalitions of New Bolsheviks.
 First, he was a master at twisting Marxist and Leninist theory to fit his aims and defeat or sway the Old Bolsheviks.
 Second, his opponents miscalculated the amount of support Stalin was able to muster among New Bolsheviks, who hadn't had a prior relationship with Lenin and his followers.
 Finally, Stalin was committed to the idea of never-ending struggle; he could literally exhaust and eventually murder his opponents who did not thrive on constant conflict.
 Stalin is quoted as saying, "Death solves all problems, no man, no problem."
 Destruction was Stalin's ultimate weapon of the struggle; against his personal opponents and against the people he ruled over.
 J. Arch Getty writes in Slavic Review, "we find in Stalin: Breaker of Nations some quite interesting allusions to environmental and social factors in Soviet history.
 Conquest is right when he points to the inability of partially educated, categorical-minded bolshevik politicians to comprehend social reality.
 Their narrow faith in a particular kind of nineteenth-century science made it difficult for them to distinguish between fact and fantasy."

 The book is relatively short for a subject as large as the life of Stalin, but ultimately the author is able to summarize Stalin's life, the horrors he inflicted on the Soviet people, and the means in which he achieved and maintained power.